abpframework/abp/docs/en/framework/infrastructure/distributed-locking.md

 ### Using the IAbpDistributedLock Service

-`IAbpDistributedLock` is a simple service provided by the ABP framework for simple usage of distributed locking.
+`IAbpDistributedLock` is a simple service provided by the ABP for simple usage of distributed locking.

 **Example: Using the `IAbpDistributedLock.TryAcquireAsync` method**